dainakai/ParticleHolography.jl/docs/src/index.md

 ## What you can do with ParticleHolography.jl

-- Perform inline holographic reconstruction using NVIDIA GPUs (CUDA.jl)
+- Volume reconstruction with inline holograms using NVIDIA GPUs (CUDA.jl)
 - Detect particles in reconstructed volumes
 - Visualize the particle trajectories